orbs-network/lean-helix-go/test_poc/poc_3thr/README.md

 Should `termloop` hold a ref to the SPI?
 > Selected solution: lh is holding the SPI ref and passes it to each term.

-## Possible Models

-1. Termloop goroutine with separate goroutine for long-running like CreateBlock
-2. Termloop goroutine without separate goroutine for long-running like CreateBlock (send them ctx.cancel() on election / setView)
-3. Termloop goroutine and viewloop goroutine.
-The viewloop calls CreateBlock synchronously.

-> Currently using Option 1

 ## Conclusions
 ### June 5 2019 (w/Shai)
 * Get rid of channels for long running processes - let `termloop` wait for long-running completion.
+> This is problematic because election will be blocked.
 * Write `termloop` component tests (they don't exist today as there is no `termloop` component)
+> Good idea, and if ViewLoop goroutine is created, write components tests for it too.
 * Consider a Commit/Termination callback instead of passing a commitChannel from `mainloop` into `termloop` This is because commitChannel is an implementation detail of `mainloop` and is more difficult to test.
 A commit handler can be mocked and can be tested whether it was called or not.
+This will wrap a channel, it does not replace a channel.
-* Acceptance tests: e.g. send PPM, n * PM, n * CM and expect Commit callback to be called.
+* Write Acceptance tests: e.g. send PREPREPARE, n * PREPARE, n * COMMIT
+and expect Commit callback to be called.
-* Confirm with OdedW: (i) there is no problem with 2 x term alive at the same time (of which only one is the active term)
+* Confirm there is no problem with 2 x term alive at the same time (of which only one is the active term)
-* Confirm with OdedW: (ii) check for flaws in general, talk about testability.

-OdedW
+> No problem, as only one is active, and any other is stale and will be shutdown by context, and even it manages to reach consensus on a block, it will be ignored.

-## References
+## Golang References
 * https://go101.org/article/channel-closing.html
 * https://blog.golang.org/advanced-go-concurrency-patterns